setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 Other Apps – ROXFIT !

 The best Hyrox app I could find is ROXFIT.
 I’ve not used it, but it has a smartphone version and a sophisticated Apple Watch version.
-The Garmin CIQ app download for ROXFIT also looks well received and popular with 50k downloads; however, I’m unsure how it addresses several practical issues raised in this article (please comment below and say if you are the developer) – for example, you have to remember to disable GPS.
+The Garmin CIQ app download for ROXFIT appears to be well-received and popular, with 50,000 downloads.
+However, I’m unsure how it addresses several practical issues raised in this article (please comment below and indicate if you are the developer).
+For example, you have to remember to disable GPS.

 Coros, Polar and Suunto watch owners will face the same issues as those with Garmin watches – the tradeoff between creating a perfectly correct custom multisport profile versus a simple-to-execute cardio profile or workout.
 Coros recently highlighted its limited support for Hyrox multisport usage.
 But Amazfit has trumped the lot and been announced as the official Hyrox partner, now including a built-in Hyrox workout that handles multi-user participation (thanks to @Chirs for the reminder)